-Dr Judith Locke explains why parents can do too much for their child.
-By Shane Green
+Dr Judith Locke, author of The Bonsai Child, explains to Shane Green why parents can do too much for their child.

 When the school camp for years 5 and 6 arrived, the teachers had a problem.

 Normally a time when children can show their independence away from home, it was clear that some didn’t have the basic life skills that would be expected at that age.